 Aglaonike's Tiger had a staged reading at the Carver Theatre in Birmingham, Alabama, on April 25, 2015.
 Directed by Bree Windham..

 Aglaonike's Tiger had a workshop production at 5th Wall Productions in Charleston, South Carolina.
 July 15-17, 2016.
 Directed by Blair Cadden.

-Aglaonike's Tiger premieres at Venus Theatre in Laurel, Maryland, September 7-October 1, 2017.
+Aglaonike's Tiger had its world premiere production at Venus Theatre in Laurel, Maryland, September 7-October 1, 2017.
 Directed by Deborah Randall.